-- Audit and Compliance Commission: It shall have the responsibilities set down in the Charter for advising and making recommendations to the Board on the following: - a) preparation of financial statements; - b) the nomination of accounts auditors and independent experts and the performance of their functions; - c) reporting and financial policy processes; - d) internal audit operation and functions; - e) the organisation and effectiveness of internal control and risk management systems and f) compliance matters, including the identification and assessment of compliance risk and the prevention and correction of illegal or fraudulent conduct.
+- Audit and Compliance Commission: It shall have the responsibilities set down in the Charter for advising and making recommendations to the Board on the following: - a) preparation of financial statements, - b) the nomination of accounts auditors and independent experts and the performance of their functions. - c) reporting and financial policy processes, - d) internal audit operation and functions, - e) the organisation and effectiveness of internal control and risk management systems, - f) oversight of the performance of Solunion's Key Functions, and g) compliance matters, including the identification and assessment of compliance risk and the prevention and correction of illegal or fraudulent conduct.